 - Capitalising arrears.
 This is likely to be suitable where the borrower is able to meet ongoing payments, but is not able to clear the arrears. - Extending the loan term.
 This may help to reduce repayments to a level that is affordable by one borrower alone. - Reducing or waiving repayments, interest and/or fees for a period.
 This could allow time for the borrower's situation to improve, for one borrower to refinance the loan into their own name, or for co-borrowers to resolve their disagreements, for example in the Family Court.
-We would not, however, expect a financial firm to wait for an indefinite period without any repayments. - Agreeing not to pursue one borrower for the loan, while retaining the financial firm's right to pursue the other borrower.
+We would not, however, expect an FSP to wait for an indefinite period without any repayments. - Agreeing not to pursue one borrower for the loan, while retaining the FSP's right to pursue the other borrower.
 This is covered in more detail below. - Waiving part or all of a debt (debt reduction).
 This is covered in more detail below.

-Agreeing to settle a debt where there is joint and several liabilities firm may agree to separate settlements with each borrower individually, or waive debt for all borrowers on the loan.
+Agreeing to settle a debt where there is joint and several liability agreeing to settle or waive a debt with one borrower only, while retaining its right to pursue the other borrower(s) for the remaining balance.
+Alternatively, an FSP may agree to separate settlements with each borrower individually, or waive debt for all borrowers on the loan.

 As mentioned earlier, each borrower on a joint loan is jointly and severally liable to repay the full amount of the debt.
-In our view, this does not prevent a financial firm from agreeing to settle or waive a debt with one borrower only, while retaining its right to pursue the other borrower(s) for the remaining balance.
-Alternatively, a financial
+In our view, this does not prevent an FSP from

-Examples of cases we have seen where customers are experiencing financial difficulty and financial firms have agreed to waive either part or all of a debt, for both secured and unsecured loans, include:
+Examples of cases we have seen where customers are experiencing financial difficulty and FSPs have agreed to waive either part or all of a debt, for both secured and unsecured loans, include: